astroess/AdminChatbot/README.md

 <br>
 <h2>Rubric Points</h2>
 <ul>
   <li>Loops, Functions, I/O: The code for the adminusers program is in the procedural program utils/adminusers.cpp.
 The code is organized into organized functions with I/O functionality at lines 247, 268, and more.
 This program reads/writes to/from the adminusers.txt file.
-There are also mutliple "Loops" throughout the file.</li>
+There are also mutliple "Loops" throughout the file.
+The program accepts user input in multiple places starting at line 54 in main do/while loop.</li>
   <li>Loops, Functions, I/O: The code for the adminchatbot application is in an object oriented design.
 All .cpp files have a corresponding .h header file.
 The class functions are organized throughout.
 There's file I/O starting at the ChatLogic::LoadAnswersFromJsonFile function (chatlogic.cpp:32).
 There's addition I/O functionality in the separate external thread at ChatLogic::RunDataSynchronization (chatlogic.cpp:66).
-There are many loops throughout the application in almost every .cpp file.</li>
+There are many loops throughout the application in almost every .cpp file.
+The application accepts user input starting with Admin authentication at chatgui.cpp:117.
+It also accepts user input when an Admin modifies the answer data at answers.cpp:63</li>
   <li></li>

 </ul>